OlegSubotin/next.js-original/README.md

-# 15. Adding Authentication
+# 16. Adding Metadata

-## Understanding Authentication
+## Understanding Metadata

-## Adding Authentication to Your App with NextAuth.js
+## Exploring Types of Metadata

-## Utilizing Middleware for User Redirection and Route Protection
+## Adding an Open Graph Image Using Metadata

-## Handling Pending States and Form Errors with React's useFormStatus and useFormState
+## Including a Favicon Using Metadata